kukuu/AGILITY/kubernetes/kubernetes.md

 This is a exposure of pods, replicca sets and controllers on a port through the Kube proxy.

 ## Tools

-1. Kubeadm

-This is an administration tool for setting up and managing Kubernetes clusters.
+1. Kubeadm  - This is an administration tool for setting up and managing Kubernetes clusters.
 This runs on the Kubernetes host

-2. Kubectl

-This is the command line interface for interracting with Kubernetes clusters
+2. Kubectl - This is the command line interface for interracting with Kubernetes clusters

-3. Minikube

-A utility for setting up single node instances of Kubernetes for testing and development.
+3. Minikube - A utility for setting up single node instances of Kubernetes for testing and development.

+Kubectl and Minikube are easily installed with popular packge managers like apt-get (Lynx), Chokolatey (Windows) and Homebrew (mac).

+## Kubernetes in Production

+There are several ways to run Kubernetes in production environment.

+1. Docker EE now has native support for Kubernetes for on premise and cloud deployments.

+2. Azure Container Service (AKS) now has a managed Kubernetes platform.

+3. You can also build put Kubernetes clusters on PaaS with kubeadm.